Fresheyeball/Shpadoinkle/isreal/README.md

 main = runJSorWarp 8080 $ simple runParDiff () view getBody
 ```

-You can send this to Isreal Swan with the following `curl` command.
+You can send this to Isreal Swan with the following `curl` command:

 ```bash
 curl -X POST -H "Content-Type:application/octet-stream" --data-binary @Hello.hs \